-3.6 Interim EFR Events
+3.6 Interim Vactruck Events

-At a February 20, 2014 meeting attended by the NYSDEC, FES, and Korlipara Engineering (Korlipara), it was agreed that EFR events would be conducted at the Former Norton/Nashua site on an interim basis until the Statement of Basis is finalized.
-Interim EFR events will be conducted approximately every 75 days at all on-site wells exhibiting toluene concentrations exceeding 10,000 μ g/L. Based on 2014-2015 sampling results, six locations meet this condition: MW-22, MW-27, MP-25, MP-26, MP-27 & MP-37.
-If toluene concentrations at a specific well decrease below 10,000 μ g/L during the interim program, an alternate extraction well with toluene concentrations between 1,000 μ g/L and 10,000 μ g/L may be selected.
-Each interim EFR event will last approximately one and a half days.
+At a February 20, 2014 meeting attended by the NYSDEC, FES, and Korlipara Engineering (Korlipara), it was agreed that vactruck events would be conducted at the Former Norton/Nashua site on an interim basis until the Statement of Basis is finalized.
+Interim vactruck events will be conducted approximately every 45 to 60 days at on-site wells exhibiting the highest toluene concentrations (currently seven locations: MW-22, MW-27, MP-25, MP-26, MP-27, MP-29 & MP-37).